icaroribeiro/hash-code-challenge/README.md

 ## 5 - How to use the API *endpoints*?

-The API *endpoints* related to the **microservice 2** are accessed via HTTP communication on port **8082**, and the responses to requests can be viewed through a **front-end** client or test tool, for example **Postman**.
+The API requests related to the **microservice 2** are performed through the HTTP server port **8082** and the API responses can be viewed by means of a **front-end** client or test tool, for example **Postman**.

-In what follows, there is a guide that includes API requests for creating, obtaining, editing and deleting data from the database.
+In what follows, there is a guide that includes API requests for creating, getting, updating and deleting data from the database.

-(P.S., before checking the incoming examples, consider that no data is recorded prior to this explanation).
+(P.S., before checking the following examples, consider that no data is recorded prior to this explanation).

 ### Management of Users